sassoftware/viya4-monitoring-kubernetes/samples/azure-deployment/README.md

 ## Instructions

-1. Copy this directory to a local directory.
+1. Copy this directory to a local directory (for example, `my-viya4mon-user-dir/`).

 2. If necessary, edit the `azuredisk-v4m.yaml` file to customize the storage class that will be used for the deployment.